 28 July 1935, At Boeing Field, Seattle, Chief Test Pilot Leslie Ralph (“Les”) Tower and Louis Waite took off on the maiden flight of the Boeing Model 299, NX13372, a prototype four-engine long range heavy bomber.
 For approximately one-and-a-half hours, Tower flew back and forth between Tacoma and Fort Lewis.
 When he landed, he said, “It handles just like a little ship—a little bigger, of course.”

-The Boeing Model 299 was designed to meet a U.S. Army Air Corps proposal for a multi-engine bomber that could carry a 2,000 pound (907 kilogram) bomb load a distance of 2,000 miles (3,219 kilometers) at a speed greater than 200 miles per hour (322 kilometers per hour).
+The Boeing Model 299 was a four-engine bomber operated by a crew of eight.
+It wasdesigned to meet a U.S. Army Air Corps proposal for a multi-engine bomber that could carry a 2,000 pound (907 kilogram) bomb load a distance of 2,000 miles (3,219 kilometers) at a speed greater than 200 miles per hour (322 kilometers per hour).
 Design of the prototype began in June 1934 and construction was started 16 August 1934.
 The Air Corps designated it B-299, and later, XB-17.
 It did not carry a military serial number, being marked with civil registration NX13372.

 The Model 299 was 68 feet, 9 inches (20.955 meters) long with a wingspan of 103 feet, 9–3/8 inches (31.633 meters) and height of 14 feet, 11–5/16 inches (4.554 meters).
 Its empty weight was 21,657 pounds (9,823 kilograms).
 The maximum gross weight was 38,053 pounds (17,261 kilograms).